Otto Röhr

 Franz Hermann Otto Röhr (22 November 1891 – 8 January 1972) was a German track and field athlete who competed in the 1912 Summer Olympics.
 He was born in Magdeburg and died in Arnsberg.

-In 1912 he finished 13th in the high jump competition.
-In the decathlon competition he retired after four event.
-He was also a member of the German relay team which was disqualified in the 4x100 metre relay competition after a fault with its second baton passing.
+In 1912, he finished 13th in the high jump competition.
+He retired after four events in the decathlon competition.
+He was also a member of the German relay team, which was disqualified in the 4x100 metre relay competition after a fault with its second baton passing.